opendatahub-io/architecture-decision-records/ODH-ADR-0011-hpo-raytune.md

 ## What

 This document proposes the integration of [RayTune](https://docs.ray.io/en/latest/tune/index.html) Hyper Parameter Optimization (HPO) Library as the primary choice for HPO for OpenShift AI.
+Katib was an alternative that was explored and it appears that it needs more work before it can be integrated into OpenShift AI at this time.
+Katib integration will be covered by a separate ADR.

 ## Why